Free can often mean low quality. You wouldn’t want to take your car to a mechanic who never charges anybody — that’s very suspicious.

 The first and best option is to contact your dental insurance company — whether private insurance, Medicare, etc. — and ask if they will cover the dentures you need.
 Often times, the insurance company can cover most or all of the cost.

 However, that’s not always the case.
-If your insurance won’t cover enough of your replacement, you can get dental insurance plan, a dental discount plan, or any number of things.
 Here are some other options you can consider.

 In some states, Medicaid will help cover some dental services, possibly dentures.
 If you have a very low income, you may qualify to get Medicaid benefits.
 You can find out if you qualify by contacting your local Medicaid office.